Easy Tteokguk (Korean Rice Cake Soup)

 This lighter and simpler version uses dried anchovies and seaweed to create a clear and clean broth.
 It’s easy to make and perfect for those who prefer a lighter soup with a subtle umami flavor.

-Why You Should Try Tteokguk
+Why You Should Try this Korean Soup

 Tteokguk is more than just a delicious dish.
 It’s a meaningful way to celebrate the New Year, filled with tradition.
 Whether you’re looking for a comforting winter meal or a way to connect with Korean culture, this soup is the perfect choice.
 Let’s start the year with a warm, delicious tteokguk and good vibes!